exo-lang/exo/examples/quiz2/README.md

 # Quiz2!

-Loop fissioning and debugging via printing cursors.
+This quiz is about loop fission bugs and debugging via printing cursors.

 ## Incorrect output (compiler error)
 As written, the schedule has a bug which attempts to incorrectly fission a loop.